 Debt issuance costs associated with the 9.75% Senior Second Lien Notes and the Term Loan are amortized using the effective interest method over the scheduled maturity of the debt.
 The unamortized debt issuance costs associated with the current debt instruments are reported as a reduction to the carrying value of Current portion of long-term debt, net in the Consolidated Balance Sheet.
-Unamortized debt issuance costs associated with the long term portion of debt instruments is reported as a reduction of the carrying value of Long-term debt, net in the Consolidated Balance Sheets.
+Unamortized debt issuance costs associated with the long term portion of the carrying value of Long-term debt, net in the Consolidated Balance Sheets.
 See Note 2 -Debt for additional information.